 Model-free action value: SARSA

 The agents had three learning mechanisms.
 Their model-free reinforcement learning mechanism was the SARSA algorithm with eligibility traces (Sutton & Barto, 1998).
 Agents estimated a model-free value of the state-action pair (s,a), denoted MFV(s,a).
-In stage 1, agents chose an action a and transitioned to state s.
+In Stage 1, agents chose an action a and transitioned to state s.
 The value update for MFV(1,a) occurs by temporal difference learning with learning rate α:

 MFV1,a←MFV1,a+α(MFVs',a'-MFV1,a)